Hurricane Lee's path and timeline: Meteorologists project when and where the storm may hit

 Right now, it's too early to say whether Hurricane Lee will make landfall, or where it would hit if it does, forecasters said.

-On Friday morning, Parkinson said the chances of Lee hitting land were below 2% from New Jersey on south; below 10% for Long Island, Connecticut, Rhode Island and Massachusetts; and below 20% for northern New England, adding that forecasters will have a much clearer picture of Lee's likely path by the middle of next week.
+CBS News senior weather and climate producer David Parkinson said Friday the chances of Lee hitting land were below 2% from New Jersey on south; below 10% for Long Island, Connecticut, Rhode Island and Massachusetts; and below 20% for northern New England, adding that forecasters will have a much clearer picture of Lee's likely path by the middle of next week.

 Parkinson laid out a few possible scenarios for Lee.
 One would involve a cold front coming off the East Coast that could trap Lee and push it north against the coastline, bringing potentially stormy weather to areas along the coast.